Sean-w94/atmos/article/article.md

-# How to quickly build a social realtime application
+# How to quickly build a social real-time application
 ## Combining RiotJS, Node.js, Browserify, PureCSS and ES6 to rapidly prototype a performant conference voting application

 Business demands change and fluctuate constantly, there are occasions that require a quick turn around with a hard deadline.